tantaman/tantaman.github.io/_drafts/2021-02-05-Bullish-on-Blockchain.markdown

 ---

 # Disclaimers & Bias
-* I got into Crypto/Blockhain in Nov.
-2020.
-A comparatively low point to now.
+* After doubling my Crypto investment, I cashed out my principal.
+I'm playing with the "house's money" at this point.
+* I'm bearish on Bitcoin but bullish on Ether and other chains.
-* The market is too hot for me right now to add more money.
-I feel that it needs to cool but will continue to re-asses.
+* With all the recent publicity on Ether, it's too hot for me right now but I'm bullish on its long term future.

 # Resurgence
 Cypto currencies are having another resurgence.
 Over the last year the two most popular coins are way way up.